tamiespinosa/Credit_Risk_Analysis/README.md

 ### <a name="RCI"></a>Resolving Class Imbalances Models

 In this subsection we will be evaluating the differences between oversampling, using SMOTE for oversampling, undersampling and using a combination of them [[1]](#1).
 Out data consists of 68,470 low-risk applicants and 347 high-risk applicants.
 Given this, we will be mainly evaluating the model's performance with predicting high-risk applications.
+To gather the low risk application predictions, look at the screenshots provided for each model.
+* **Original Counter** - Low risk 68,470 applicants & high risk 347 applicants.

 #### <a name="RO"></a>Random Oversampling